-Under the bill, by March 1, 2027, and every four years after that, the commission must appoint a person to serve at their pleasure for up to a four-year term, unless reappointed for additional terms.
-The appointment must be approved by either the Senate or the House of Representatives.
+Under the bill, by March 1, 2027, and every four years after that, the commission must appoint a person to serve at its pleasure for up to a four-year term, unless reappointed for additional terms.
+The appointment must be approved by the Senate and the House of Representatives.

-SEEC must submit a nomination for the executive director position to either legislative chamber by February 1, 2027, and then every four years after that.
-The chamber must immediately refer the nomination to the Executive and Legislative Nominations Committee, which must report, by resolution, on the nomination within 15 days after its referral to the committee.

-The legislative chamber must either confirm or reject the nomination through a resolution.
-If approved, the nominee must take office on March 1 of the year his or her appointment was submitted.
+SEEC must submit a nomination for the executive director position to the legislature by February 1, 2027, and then every four years after that.
+Then both chambers must immediately refer the nomination to the Executive and Legislative Nominations Committee, which must report, by resolution, on the nomination within 15 days after its referral to the committee.
+Both legislative chambers must either confirm or reject the nomination through a resolution.
+If approved by both, the nominee must take office on March 1 of the year his or her appointment was submitted.

-If the legislative chamber rejects the nominee before March 1, or if the position becomes vacant during the regular legislative session, the commission must submit a nominee within 30 days after the rejection or vacancy occurring, as applicable.
-The legislative body receiving the referral must follow the regular appointment process for approving the nominee except the committee resolution must be made within 15 legislative days instead of calendar days as under the initial process.
+If either legislative chamber rejects the nominee before March 1, or if the position becomes vacant during the regular legislative session, the commission must submit a nominee within 30 days after the rejection or vacancy occurring.
+The legislature must follow the regular appointment process for approving the nominee, except the committee resolution must be made within 15 legislative days instead of calendar days as under the initial process.
 If the nominee is approved by a resolution within 30 calendar days after the submission, he or she serves at the commission's pleasure, but for no longer than the original appointment's remaining term of office.
 If the legislative body rejects the nomination within that period, SEEC must generally submit a new nomination.

-If a nomination is submitted less than 30 days before the General Assembly's constitutionally required adjournment date and the legislative chamber does not act on the nomination, or if a vacancy occurs while the legislature is not in session, then the commission may fill the position until the sixth Wednesday of the next regular legislative session.
+If a nomination is submitted less than 30 days before the General Assembly's constitutionally required adjournment date and it does not act on the nomination, or if a vacancy occurs while the legislature is not in session, then the commission may fill the position until the sixth Wednesday of the next regular legislative session.
 At the beginning of that session, SEEC must submit a nominee, and the legislature must follow the process outlined above for when a vacancy occurs during a regular session.